 Bait-and-switch: This occurs when agreed-upon loan terms are changed to the lender's benefit once it comes time to actually sign the loan documents.

 There are numerous things those in need of a loan should look for from a lender before proceeding with a transaction.
 First, consumers should shop around and ask questions.
 If in need of a loan, they shouldn't just take the first deal that comes along.
-[Related: The Best Mortgage Refinance Companies]
+[Read related story: Debt vs. Equity Financing: What's the Best Choice for Your Business?]

 Borrowers need to look for others, compare terms and ask about terms and conditions before deciding which loan is best.
 If the loan terms seem confusing, borrowers should tell lenders they need more time to review the documents and have them reviewed by an attorney they trust.
 In addition, borrowers should never accept a loan with higher-than-normal interest rates or those than include lump-sum balloon payments.